Advanced Topics

 Note

-flag, the return value of the VE function can be
+When you enable sync flag, the return value of the VE function can be

-retrieved from the return value of CustomVEKernel.__call__()
+retrieved from the return value of CustomVEKernel.__call__().

 >>> x = nlcpy.arange(9, dtype='f8')